 So I ‘got’ that there is nothing to get for the ego.
 The value of this insight was that I saw that the fact that there are difficulties in life is not a problem, but the fact that you WANT TO GET RID of those difficulties make them into a problem.

-In the days and weeks after that enlightening experience, exactly that experience itself became my problem.
+But in the days and weeks after that enlightening experience, that experience itself became my problem.
 That became an obsession of running around in circles faster and faster, constantly becoming aware of and subsequently dropping the ego’s grasping habits.

 This became worse and worse until one night it became so intense I reached breaking point.
 At that point I went through the eye of that storm and I let go.